Why is this important?

 If you are public sector tenant with disabilities you may be able to have adaptations made to your home.
 You will first have to get the need for any adaptations assessed by the local authority department with responsibility for social work.
 Adaptations could include the installation of a stair lift or hoist or changes to a bathroom or toilet.

-If you want to get an adaptation carried out you should consult an experienced adviser for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you want to get an adaptation carried out you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 You may also be able to get a grant to make the home more suitable.